 To keep your customers in your store, you can also break up your space by offering areas to relax, such as a chair in a bookstore or a bench in a shoe shop.

-- Best suited to stores with a lot of product on their shelves but with minimal space.
+- Best suited to stores with a lot of products on their shelves but with minimal space;

-- It adds visual appeal to your store.
+- It adds visual appeal to your store; and

-- You can make the most of your retail floor space.
+- You can maximise your retail floor space.

-- Limited visibility of all your paths, which can allow for an increase in shoplifting.
+- Limited visibility of all your paths can allow for an increase in shoplifting;

 When it comes to choosing a store layout, you don’t only have to pick one of the above.
 Many successful retail stores use a combination.
 Rather it comes down to the products your store sells, the space you have available, and deciding what you want your customers to do upon entering your store.

 So which one are you thinking of using?

 - Free-flow layout